mabesi/openzepellyn-upgradeable-erc1967/README.md

 $ npm run verify <contract_address>
 ```

-If you hava placed the deployed contract address in the `upgradeProxy()` function, simple run this command to verify all contracts:
+If you have placed the deployed contract address in the `upgradeProxy()` function, simple run this command to verify all contracts after updating:

 ```bash
 $ npm run verify